codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-nodes.md

 ### translate_code_from_comments_system_dlls ###

 Adds specified DLLs to symbol lookup when replacing references in documentation comments.
+No longer required since 21.3 version.

 #### system_dll ####